 A microRNA is a tiny piece of RNA that can be used to control protein expression in cells.
 The researchers are investigating how changing the levels of a specific microRNA called miR-193a could “reset” the molecular signaling networks that affect how podocytes function.
 Understanding and regulating the interactions between these cells could help develop a therapy to protect podocytes.

 The latest NIH grant will enable the GOFARR lab to investigate how manipulating the levels of miR-193a could “re-program” the molecular signaling networks that influence podocyte function to protect them from ongoing damage.
-In collaboration with the lab of Jason Chu, MD, Assistant Professor of Clinical Neurological Surgery at the Keck School of Medicine of USC, GOFARR researchers will use a particular nanoparticle that targets miR193a in an animal model with a type of CKD called Alport syndrome.
+In collaboration with the lab of Eun Ji Chung, PhD, the Dr. Karl Jacob Jr. and Karl Jacob III Early Career Chair and Assistant Professor of Biomedical Engineering, Chemical Engineering and Materials Science, Surgery, and Medicine at USC, the GOFARR researchers will use nanoparticles to target miR193a in an animal model with a type of CKD called Alport syndrome.

 Dr. Perin notes that this clinical work involves studying the fundamental mechanisms that cause CKD progression, as well as developing strategies for therapeutically targeting the glomerulus with minimal side effects.